Salto de Monday

 At the small, wooded Saltos del Monday park, visitors can take short hikes through rare Atlantic Forest, picnic under towering trees, or descend steel steps to watch the chocolate-colored Monday River roar down vegetation-covered cliffs.
-Watch for unique birds called Great Dusky Swifts, as they swoop in and out of the waterfall—they make their nests behind the raging water to defend their young from jungle predators.
+Watch for unique birds called Great Dusky Swifts, as they swoop in and out of the waterfall—they make their nests behind the falling water to defend their young from jungle predators.

 Know Before You Go

 Admission to the park is 35,000 GS (about $6 USD) for foreigners.
 The park is open daily from 7 a.m. to 5 p.m.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook